- CLASS: Amphibia (Amphibians)

 It doesn't start out so big, though.
 The goliath frog tadpole is the same size as the tadpole of an average frog, but just keeps growing.
 The adult looks a lot like other frogs as well, just a whole lot bigger.

 Although these giant frogs have been around longer than humans, we still have a lot to learn about them.
 For example, how many years do they live?
-Is there more than one species of goliath frog?
-Scientists are studying these creatures in the wild and learning new things about them.
-They hope that what they learn will help us find answers, so this amazing frog will be safe from extinction.
+Is there more than one type of goliath frog?
+Scientists are studying these creatures and learning new things about them.
+They hope that what they learn will help us find answers, so this amazing frog will be protected.

 HABITAT AND DIET